-If a student accrues 5 major graded activity failures while in the program, the student will be recommended for dismissal from the PA program.
+If a student accrues 5 major graded activity failures while in the didactic phase, the student will be recommended for dismissal from the PA program.
+A student who accrues 5 major graded activity failures (throughout the didactic and clinical phase) while in the clinical phase, may be eligible to participate in CPAR in lieu of recommendation for dismissal.

 The requirements, remediation, and expectations of the student in the academic probationary period will be communicated in an official letter to the student.
-Refer to the Administrative Sanctions and Appeals Process sections for more guidance on policies governing administrative decisions/sanctions and appeals.
+Refer to the Administrative

+Sanctions and Appeals Process sections for more guidance on policies governing administrative decisions/sanctions and appeals.